Call for Articles: Alif 43 (2023)

 - Sibling relations in children’s literature

-Alif is a refereed, annual, multi-lingual, and multi-disciplinary journal published by the Department of English and Comparative Literature at The American University in Cairo.
-Each issue revolves around a theme or a problem, bringing together the views and approaches of scholars from all over the world.
+Alif is a refereed, annual, multi-lingual, and multi-disciplinary journal published by the Department of English and Comparative Literature at the American University in Cairo.
+Each issue revolves around a theme or a problematic, bringing together the views and approaches of scholars from all over the world.

 Alif is electronically available on JSTOR and indexed on a number of prestigious databases including Scopus, MLA International Bibliography, SAGE, Index Islamicus, EBSCO, Project MUSE, and Literature Resource Center (Gale).

 Submission instructions: An initial 300-word abstract should be submitted by 1 October 2021, accompanied by the author’s email address, telephone number, and postal address.
-Articles based on accepted abstracts should be between 5000 and 10000 words and may be submitted in Arabic, English, or French by electronic mail to email@example.com, together with an abstract of 100 words and a 50-word biographical note on the contributor.
-Authors should consult the MLA Handbook (8th edition) for style in preparing their manuscripts.
+Articles based on accepted abstracts should be between 6,000 and 8,000 words and may be submitted in Arabic, English, or French by electronic mail to firstname.lastname@example.org, together with an abstract of 100 words and a 50-word biographical note on the contributor.
+Authors should consult the MLA Handbook (ninth edition) for style in preparing their manuscript.

-Only original articles that do not duplicate previously published work, including the author, and are not under review by another journal or collection will be considered.
+Only original articles that do not duplicate previously published work, including the author’s, and are not under review by another journal or collection will be considered.

-Alif: Journal of Comparative Poetics, Department of English and Comparative Literature
+Alif: Journal of Comparative Poetics, Dept. of English and Comparative Literature